certtools/intelmq/docs/Bots.md

 * `url_regex`: regular expression of the feed URL to search for in the mail body
 * `sent_from`: filter messages by sender
 * `sent_to`: filter messages by recipient
+* `ssl_ca_certificate`: Optional string of path to trusted CA certicate.
+Applies only to IMAP connections, not HTTP.
+If the provided certificate is not found, the IMAP connection will fail on handshake.
+By default, no certificate is used.

 * * *